OwenBrotherwood/aidePhoneGap/README.md

 <a href=BasicAIDEPhoneGap/res/xml/config.xml>config.xml</a> some PhoneGap stuff here

 <a href=BasicAIDEPhoneGap/assets/www>www</a> all the html5 stuff :) or alter config.xml and change index.html to http://mydomain.org/myApp/index.html

+Look around for the icons/images and change as needed.